eProsima/Integration-Service-docs/docs/xml-config-file.rst

 Types
 -----

-The types section follows the format of Fast-RTPS XML Types.
+The types section follows the format of `Fast-RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__.
 Dynamic types can be defined in this section to be used by the participants declared in the :ref:`profiles` section.

 For example: